Thermodynamics of oscillating neutrinos: Kinetics

+It is strictly conserved when the system is spatially homogeneous with $iC_{\nu} = 0$ \cite{fiorillo2024}.
 In addition, $\textrm{Tr}[\rho^{n}_\nu (t, \boldsymbol{x}_0 + \boldsymbol{\hat{p}} t, \boldsymbol{p})]$ is time-invariant for given $\boldsymbol{x}_0$ and $\boldsymbol{p}$ and for $1 \leq n \leq N_f$.
-These invariants enforce conservation of neutrino number ($n = 1$) and flavor coherence ($n > 1$) along each phase-space trajectory.
-They constitute a sort of quasiclassical Liouville's theorem and forbid true, fine-grained equilibration.
+These invariants enforce conservation of neutrino number ($n = 1$) and flavor polarization ($n = 2$) along each phase-space trajectory.
+Their invariance constitutes a sort of quasiclassical Liouville's theorem that forbids true, fine-grained equilibration.
 Thermalization occurs only at a coarse-grained level, through the formation of small-scale structure in phase space, as in collisionless classical systems \cite{johns2020b}.
 Indeed, the agenda we pursue in this paper has parallels with the one initiated by Lynden-Bell for gravitational systems \cite{lynden1967}.